-The following traffic flow examples are based on the figure above.
+The following traffic flow examples are based on Figure 2: SMLT aggregation switches and operations on page 37.

 Example 1: Traffic flow from a to b1 or b2

 Assuming a and b1/b2 are communicating through Layer 2, traffic flows from A to switch E and is forwarded over its direct link to B. Traffic coming from b1 or b2 to a is sent by B on one of its multilink trunk ports.